paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-participation.md

 This subsystem is responsible for actually participating in disputes: when notified of a dispute, we need to recover the candidate data, validate the candidate, and cast our vote in the dispute.

-Fortunately, most of that work is handled by other subsystems; this subsystem is just a small glue component for tying other subsystems together and signing statements based on their results.
+Fortunately, most of that work is handled by other subsystems; this subsystem is just a small glue component for tying other subsystems together and issuing statements based on their validity.

 ## Protocol